Amos2016GroupOne/amos-ss16-proj1/docs/ProjectTimeline.md

 The installation is as simple as for Cordova.
 Simply calling

     npm install -g ionic

  is sufficient, provided Cordova is already installed.

  It can be used in place of Cordova when adding platforms, building and running.

     ionic build android
     ionic run android

  It provides one additional interesting feature: 'ionic serve'

  This is a live preview inside the browser that allows for rapid prototyping/development.
  A competitor in that regard would be PhoneGap (A Cordova offshoot) which allows similar things even deployed on a device.

+## Common Pitfalls

+Below is a list of common pitfalls we stumbled in.

+ - `() => {}` does not work on iOS webview and old versions android webviews
+ - js comparing `=` of objects does not work as expected.
+So use `JSON.stringify()` and compare the resulting strings to check if all object-properties contain the same value.
+  - This is especially important on radio/ select controls when you have objects as `ng-value`(in this case the json-filter function can be used)

+- Renaming the generated apk is hard?!
+  --> no solution found yet